gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     For cards without an amplifier, digital amplification is always used, both for volumes below and above this point.

+    For cards without the decibel volume flag, volumes above this point are internally truncated the "norm" volume.

 * **"norm * n"**

     Maximum volume that a GUI allows to set, e.g. "norm * 2".

-    A GUI uses a maximum volume above the "norm" to let the user to employ additional digital amplification, which may be useful if the audio content has been mastered with too low volume.
+    A GUI uses a maximum volume above the "norm" to let the user to employ additional digital amplification.

+    This may be useful, for example, if the device is under-powered or the audio content has been mastered with too low volume.
+However it may cause distortion.

 ### Passthrough